 Consumer advocates and some manufacturers that use natural gas as a raw material or fuel source oppose exports, which they say could drive up domestic prices and increase manufacturing costs.
 Many environmental groups also oppose LNG exports because of fears that increased drilling could lead to environmental problems.

 Natural gas results in fewer carbon emissions than other fossil fuels such as coal or oil.
-But environmental groups worry that controversial drilling techniques such as hydraulic fracturing, or fracking, could cause damage drinking water supplies or cause other problems.
+But environmental groups worry that controversial drilling techniques such as hydraulic fracturing, or fracking, could damage drinking water supplies or cause other problems.